synesteesia/pathAlgorithms/documentation/Instructions.md

 Maps can be donloaded by clicking "browse data" on the site.
 Maps used in this project were Warcraft 3 maps.

+The program also uses input given by the user in the text interface.

 ### Text interface

 The program works with a text interface, asking user questions.